Lucsantosg/CloudLogAnalysis/cfapps/logging_view_cli.md

 ### Cloud Foundry application logs
 {: #cf_app_logs_cli}

-The following logs are available for a Cloud Foundry application after you deploy it in {{site.data.keyword.Bluemix}}:
+The following logs are available for a Cloud Foundry application after you deploy it in {{site.data.keyword.Bluemix_notm}}:

 **buildpack.log**